Dimension of Restricted Classes of Interval Orders: Dimension of Unit OC Interval Orders and Length -Representable Interval Orders

 Hence, the incomparable pairs we must reverse involve pairs of points \begin{itemize} \item in $A_i$ and $A_{i+1}$, \item in $D_i$ and $A_i$, \item in $D_i$ and $A_{i+1}$, and \item both in $A_i$. \end{itemize} We will now define two disjoint sets of incomparable pairs and show that neither contains a strict alternating cycle.
 Let

 Suppose that $S_j$ contains a strict alternating cycle $C$.
 By our earlier argument about strict alternating cycles in interval orders, $C=\set{(d,y),(x,d)}$ is the entire strict alternating cycle with $d$ represented by an interval of length $0$.
+(If $d$ had length $1$, then $d$ would be in both $A_i$ and $A_{i+1}$ for some $i$, which is impossible.)
 By our definition of $S_1$ and $S_2$, this forces $x \in A_{k}$ and $y \in A_{k+1}$ for some $k$.
 However, the definition of a strict alternating cycle implies that $d$ is incomparable with both $x$ and $y$ and that $x<y$.
 This is a contradiction since a length 0 interval cannot intersect two disjoint intervals.

 Since $S_j$ does not contain a strict alternating cycle, there is a linear extension $L_j$ of $P$ that reverses all the incomparable pairs of $S_j$ for \(j=1,2\).
 Form a third linear extension of $P$ with $D_0 < A_1 < D_1 < A_2 < \cdots < A_t < D_t$.
 Each $D_i$ is a chain, so the ordering of those points is fixed.
 For each $A_i$, order the points in the dual order to how they appear in $L_1$.